ncullen93/pyBN/Readme.md

 <h1>Bayesian Networks in Python</h1>

 <h2>Overview</h2>
-This module provides a convenient and intuitive interface for reading/writing Discrete Bayesian Networks and performing fast inference over them.
+This module provides a convenient and intuitive interface for reading, writing, plotting, performing inference, parameter learning, structure learning, and classification over Discrete Bayesian Networks - along with some other utility functions.
 There seems to be a lack of many high-quality options for BNs in Python, so I hope this project will be a useful addition.

-I am a graduate student in the Di2Ag laboratory at Dartmouth College, and would love to collaborate on this project with anyone who has an interest in graphical models -- the class structure and syntax is easy to pick up!
-Shoot me an email at ncullen.th@dartmouth.edu
+I am a graduate student in the Di2Ag laboratory at Dartmouth College, and would love to collaborate on this project with anyone who has an interest in graphical models.
+Send me an email at ncullen.th@dartmouth.edu or view the notebooks in the "examples" folder.

+For an up-to-date list of issues, go to the "issues" tab in this repository.
+Below is an updated list of features, along with information on usage/examples:

 <h2>Current features:</h2>